larswoltersdev/dall-e-3-to-pixel-art-converter/README.md

 ## Usage

 Make sure you install atleast Python 3 and install the required packages using `pip`.
+You will also need an OpenAI API account with credits.

+To test the tool:

 To run the server: `uvicorn main:app --reload`